 On 2/13/2019, in Carlsbad, CA:

-will address the CTO Colloquium with presentations on:
+addressed the CTO Colloquium with presentations on:

 “Bridging the Gap Between Data Science and Software Engineering”